 Execution Time = Time-spent-processing-in-Tier-1 + Time-spent-processing-in-Tier-2 + Time-spent-communicating-with-Tier-2 + so on.

-The Potential Issues panel gives you a summary of potential root causes for performance issues for the transaction in the form of slow method or SQL calls.
+The Potential Issues panel gives you a summary of potential root causes for performance issues for the transaction in the form of slow method, or slow SQL and remote service calls.
 Click an item in the Potential Issues list to go to the call in the call graph.

 Depending on the transaction, other metrics may appear as well.
 For example, when a tier makes an exit call that is received by the same tier, the time for the call is displayed.
 The metric value shows the the time spent in the call from the moment the call went out of the tier until it returned to the caller.
 These are identified by the "async" label.

 Note that the flow map or Overview is one of several views of the business transaction in the snapshot viewer.
 Other views are: